Strategies For Trading Bitcoin In Volatile Markets

 Identifying support and resistance levels

-A support price is the value below which a security is unlikely to fall.
+A support level is the value below which a security is unlikely to fall.
 This is because when prices reach this level, many traders step in and buy as they believe that any valuation below this level is low.

 So, if bitcoin has tested and managed to stage a rebound at US$12,000 more than once, this observation suggests that there is demand for the cryptocurrency at the US$12,000 level.
 Thus, US$12,000 is now a “floor” for bitcoin which may stall any future decline.